Rishabh-Baloni/handwritten-digit-recognition/RENDER_DEPLOYMENT.md

 # Optimizing Render Deployment for TensorFlow Applications

-This guide provides instructions for optimizing the deployment of TensorFlow-based applications on Render, specifically addressing the worker timeout issue during the first prediction request.
+This guide provides instructions for optimizing the deployment of TensorFlow-based applications on Render, specifically addressing common issues such as worker timeouts, syntax errors, and model initialization problems.

 ## Common Issues with TensorFlow on Render